iloveicedgreentea/GoWatchIt/readme.md

 Main features:
 * Load/unload BEQ profiles automatically, without user action and the correct codec detected
-* Set volume based on media type (Movie, Show, etc)
-* Trigger lights when playing, pausing, or stopping automatically (e.g turn off lights on play, turn on when paused)
 * HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen)
 * Web based UI for configuration

 Other cool stuff:
 * Mute/Unmute Minidsp automation for things like turning off subs at night
-* Various MQTT sensors for playing status, volume control, lights, mute status, and current BEQ profile
-* Mobile notifications to notify for events like loading/unloading BEQ was successful or failed
+* Home Assistant notifications to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
 * Built in support for Home Assistant and Minidsp